 Rather than just asking candidates whether they had or didn’t have a skill but bidding them rate it on a numerical scale:

 This is what the applicant will see on the front-end:

 After a numerical assessment, you can ask for a short description as well!

 Chatbots can not only collect information but also files.
-Hence, once you collect all the data that enable your quick review, you can also ask the applicants to submit their CV, cover letter, and even portfolio.
+Hence, once you collect all the data that enable your quick review, you can also ask the applicants to submit their chatbot resume, cover letter, and even portfolio.